izzymsft/Confluent-WTH/CHALLENGES.md

 - Replenish the inventory count up to 100% of the MIL

 The goal of this challenge is to observe how changes to the database via the agent is processed in realtime using the capabilities of Confluent Cloud on Azure.
-Any modifications to records in the database via the agent, flows through Confluent Cloud an is reflected in the destination datastore in near realtime.
+Any modifications to records in the database via the agent, flows through Confluent Cloud and is reflected in the destination datastore in near realtime.

 #### Challenge 5 - Simulation of Customers - Purchases and Returns
-For this challenge, vendors should be able to authenticate succesfully into the system by providing their vendor ID and 4-digit PIN
+For this challenge, clients of the online store should be able to authenticate succesfully into the system by providing their customer ID and 4-digit PIN
 Clients/customers should be able to perform the following functions:
 - Get a list of all the SKUs the online store provides regardless of the inventory level of the SKUs
 - Get a list of all the SKUs that are not out of stock